Skip to content

 A Model for the Township

-This project is more than a single restoration effort — it’s a proof of concept.
+This project is more than just a restoration effort — it’s a proof of concept.

-We’re starting with the no-mow area in front of the Towamencin Municipal Building, where results will be highly visible to the community.
-This central location allows us to showcase the power of native habitat restoration while also carefully tracking what works and what doesn’t.
+We’re starting with the no-mow area in front of the Towamencin Municipal Building, where the results will be highly visible to the community.
+This central location allows us to demonstrate the benefits of native habitat restoration while also carefully monitoring what works and what doesn’t.

-Our ultimate goal is to apply the lessons and methods learned here to other public spaces across Towamencin that suffer from invasive overgrowth.
-With each successful project, we’ll continue building a healthier, more resilient environment for generations to come.
+Our ultimate goal is to apply the lessons and methods learned here to other public spaces across Towamencin that are impacted by invasive overgrowth.
+With each successful project, we will keep building a healthier, more resilient environment for future generations.

 Stay tuned for project updates, volunteer opportunities, and progress photos as we work together to transform this space into a thriving native habitat!